 Don’t underestimate the risks with empty buildings

-As a property owner, if you know that your premises will become vacant, even for a short period, it pays to ask us how to deal with the many issues that will arise with empty buildings if they aren’t properly managed.
+As a property owner, if you know that your premises will be vacant, even for a short period, it pays to consider the many issues that will arise with empty buildings that are not properly managed.

-Vacant properties in London and throughout the UK are always vulnerable to unwanted attention from trespassers which increases the chances that owners will have to carry the responsibility and cost of malicious and accidental damage caused to the premises and even injury to the trespassers themselves.
+Vacant properties in London and throughout the UK are always vulnerable to unwanted attention from trespassers, so property owners have to carry the responsibility and cost of repairing malicious and accidental damage caused to the premises by people who should not be there..

 We recently inspected a 45,000 sq ft multi storey mixed use property that was left vacant by the previous owner between the exchange and completion of its sale to a well-known property developer.